greg-kohler/TrafficImpactPrediction/README.md

 1. **Get Sport Code Notebook**:
     - Retrieves information for sports played at the University of Minnesota.
-    - Cleanes up sporting event data for use in futher analysis.
+    - Cleans up sporting event data for use in further analysis.

 2. **Roads Loop Notebook**:
     - Processes traffic data for each event in the  sport list and produces a shapefile.